Do engineers build things? Well, not all of them physically build stuff, but those who do tend to be fantastic designers.

-For example, many electrical engineers can wire together a basic electrical circuit.
-But no electrical engineer can alone assemble together a smartphone.
-There’s not enough time in the day to learn many different specialization skills.
+For instance, loads of electrical engineers can whip up a basic circuit.
+But no single electrical engineer can put together a smartphone.
+There just aren’t enough hours in the day to learn every specialized skill.

 #3 Working in the real world

-Most jobs don’t offer the opportunity to build things.
-Especially, in traditional engineering fields like civil, structural, and power.
+Truth is, most jobs don’t let you build stuff, particularly in classic engineering fields like civil, structural, and power.

-Frankly, I wouldn’t want most engineers to build the bridges we drive over.
-Most lack the required experience and skills, and are not built to work with their hands to such a degree.
+Honestly, I wouldn’t trust most engineers to build the bridges we drive on.
+They generally lack the experience and skills, not to mention they’re not exactly cut out for such hands-on work.

-Engineers who remain involved in the construction and manufacturing process
+Engineers who stay connected to construction and manufacturing

-If you want to both design and build, start your own business.
-You’ll have the chance to build many prototypes of your own designs to prove a concept.
-Of course, it depends on the industry you’re in.
+If you’re itching to both design and build, consider starting your own business.
+You’ll get the chance to create prototypes of your own designs to prove a concept.
+Of course, it all depends on the industry you choose.

-Think of Nikola Tesla, a genius engineer, who built the following:
+Think Nikola Tesla, that genius engineer, who built amazing stuff like: